princeton-nlp/intercode/data/README.md

 # InterCode Data
-This folder contains 1. the data for all datasets that have been converted to be InterCode-compatible and operable with one of the `bash`, `python`, or `sql` InterCode environments, and 2. the evaluation results from experiments presented in the main paper.
+This folder contains 1. the data for all datasets that have been converted to be InterCode compatible and operable with one of the InterCode environments, and 2. the evaluation results from experiments presented in the main paper.

 The directory is laid out as follows:
 ```
-├── bash/
-│   ├── nl2bash/
-│   └── test_bash_queries.json
 ├── ctf
+├── nl2bash/
 ├── python
 │   ├── apps/
 │   └── mbpp/